jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Add a group of alternatives to the system.
-`link`  is the  generic name  for the  master link,  `name` is  the name  of its symlink  in the  alternatives directory,  and  `path` is  the alternative  being introduced for the master link.
+`link`  is the  generic name  for the  master link,  `name` is  the name  of its symlink in `/etc/alternatives/`, and `path`  is the alternative being introduced for the master link.
-The  arguments  after `--slave`  are  the  generic  name,  symlink name  in  the alternatives directory and the alternative path for a slave link.
+The  arguments   after  `--slave`  are   the  generic  name,  symlink   name  in `/etc/alternatives/` and the alternative for a slave link.
 Zero  or more  `--slave`  options,  each followed  by  three  arguments, may  be specified.
 Note that the master alternative must exist or the call will fail.